 Having worked with approximately 600 victims of human trafficking in her life, Rundle mentioned that the registry would be designed to track those who support the industry as well as used as a tool to expose people.

-I know first hand that Florida has a very transient populace, and it’s clearly a hotbed for human trafficking.
-Just in the last week I’ve published stories about human trafficking in Florida:
+I know firsthand that Florida has a very transient populace, and it’s a hotbed for human trafficking.
+Just in the last week, I’ve published stories about human trafficking in Florida:

 Out of 4,000 sex trafficking cases in the country last year, 261 were prosecuted in the state of Florida.

 The proposed legislation is that the registry would not be published online, but would be public record.
 (I wish it were published online.)
-It also has a proposed idea that would allow johns to come off the registry if they don’t become a repeat offender after a five year period.
+It also has a proposed idea that would allow johns to come off the registry if they don’t become a repeat offender after five years.

-With the threat of public humiliation, the threat of human trafficking gets weaker as the desire would wane and become a less attractive offer to people who just can’t simply “risk it all” and appear on a list like that.
+With the threat of public humiliation, the threat of human trafficking gets weaker as the desire wanes and become a less attractive offer to people who just can’t simply “risk it all” and appear on a list like that.

 This comes on the heels of the Robert Kraft investigation, which looks like is something he will beat since key evidence is being thrown out.